chinamike65/hugo-tuolesi/content/book3/book3en.md

 Abandoning power:

 Abandoning power is a feeling of remorse for the karma you have created.
-For example, repent in your heart: "I did a lot of bad things in the past, but now I regret it, and I won't do it again in the future.
+For example, repent in your heart:

+"I did a lot of bad things in the past, but now I regret it, and I won't do it again in the future.

 "With a repentant heart, a lot of karma will naturally be eliminated.

 To be free from evil forces is to be free from evil karma.
-For example, vowing: "From today onwards, I will no longer commit this kind of bad deed."
+For example, vowing:

+"From today onwards, I will no longer commit this kind of bad deed."

 This kind of firm determination is to be free from evil forces.

-Studying the Buddhadharma, reciting the Buddha, reciting mantras, chanting sutras, and repenting are all the countermeasures for karma.
+Studying the Buddhadharma, reciting the Buddha, reciting mantras, chanting sutras, and repenting are all countermeasures for negative karma.
-If the karma is not dealt with in time, the karma will grow rapidly.
+If the karma is not dealt with in time, it will grow rapidly.

 Therefore, every night we have to repent of the karma we created that day.
 If we do not repent, the karma will increase by an equal amount.